vichargrave/sniffer/README.md

 # sniffer

-Example packet sniffer code for the article [_Develop a Packet Sniffer with libpcap_] (http://vichargrave.com/develop-a-packet-sniffer-with-libpcap/).
+Example code from my Develop a Packet Sniffer with libpcap blog.

 ## Build